Meet Elizabeth Olsen's Smarmy Instagram Influencer In This

 "There's science, logic, and reason.
 And then there is California," Taylor writes in one post.
 Her presence toes the line of vomit-worthy and enviable, which is the study of Ingrid Goes West.
 With one decisive click, Ingrid becomes one of Taylor's 267,000 followers.

 And thus, the obsession begins.
-Ingrid Goes West arrives in theaters August 11.
+Watch the full clip, below.
+Ingrid Goes West is in UK cinemas on 17th November.

 Advertisement